judes77/part-one-static-dynamic-pda/testing_task_1.md

     total += card.value       # for will now need indented
     return "You have a total of" + total
               # total should be concatenated into the string
+              # the return should be unindented to be in line with for
 ```